coreos/rpm-ostree/docs/manual/treefile.md

 Treefile
 --------

+A "treefile" is a made up term for a JSON-formatted specification used as input to `rpm-ostree compose tree` to bind "set of RPMs with configuration" to "OSTree commit".

+It's recommended to keep them in git, and set up a CI system like Jenkins to operate on them as it changes.

+It supports the following parameters:

  * `ref`: string, mandatory: Holds a string which will be the name of the branch for the content.